Eva Brook Donly Museum and Archives

 - An extensive Archives is also housed in the building, and is open to visitors wishing to pursue their genealogy research amid our wealth of family and historical records.
 Of special note is our large collection of records relating to the United Empire Loyalists who settled in this region.

 - Special Events, travelling exhibits, and lectures are presented on a wide variety of historical topics.
-Check out our Coming Events for details.
+Check out Events for details.

 - Visit our Bookstore for a unique selection of items relating to Norfolk County history and culture.